Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at $\sqrt{s}$ = 13 TeV: Analysis strategy and background estimation

 \section{Analysis strategy and background estimation}

-The analysis targets the VBS production of SSWW, with one of the \PW bosons decaying to a \PGt lepton and the other into a \PGm or an \Pe, in association with two jets originating from the scattered incoming partons.
+The analysis targets the EW VBS production of same-sign $\PW\PW$, with one of the \PW bosons decaying to a \PGt lepton and the other into a \PGm or an \Pe, in association with two jets originating from the scattered incoming partons.
 Events are first selected by requiring one electron or muon, one \tauh candidate, in each case satisfying the tight identification criteria, no additional loose leptons (\Pe, \PGm, or \tauh candidates), and at least two jets with a pseudorapidity separation $\abs{\Delta\eta}>2.5$.
 Among all the possible jet pairs that satisfy the latter requirement, the pair with the highest invariant mass $m_{jj}$ is chosen.
-We further define the signal region (SR) and several control regions (CRs) to estimate and validate the background predictions, as specified in the following paragraphs.
-All of these regions are disjoint, and for each of them we require the presence of exactly one tight light lepton and one tight \tauh, rejecting events with additional light leptons or \tauh classified as loose.
+We further define the signal region (SR) and several disjoint control regions (CRs) to estimate and validate the background predictions, as specified in the following paragraphs.

-The SR is designed to enhance the yield of the VBS signal while minimizing that of the background.
+The SR is designed to enhance the yield of the EW VBS signal while minimizing that of the background.
 Events with a same-sign $\Pell\tauh$ pair, $\ptmiss>50\GeV$, and $m_{jj}>500\GeV$ are selected.
 In this region, almost 95\% of the background events are contain nonprompt lepton candidates, which arise from jets misreconstructed as \Pe, \PGm, or \tauh, including genuine leptons from the decays of hadrons within jets.
 About 2\% of background events arise from $\PZ/\PGg^*\!+\text{jets}$ and 1\% from dileptonic \ttbar production.
+Including both the $\etauh$ and $\mutauh$ channels, the SR comprises a total of 1047 observed events, with an expected 30 EW SSWW VBS events, 3 QCD-mediated SSWW VBS events, and 998 background events.

 Nonprompt leptons are produced mainly by QCD-mediated multijet, associated $\PW+\text{jets}$, and hadronic and semileptonic \ttbar production.
 They are estimated from data CRs by the ``pass-fail'' method described in detail in Ref.~\cite{fake2014}.
 This method estimates the probability that a nonprompt lepton passes the tight selection criteria by using a region depleted of prompt leptons to determine transfer factors, functions of their \pt and $\eta$.
 These are then used to calculate the nonprompt contributions in the main SRs and CRs, applying them to auxiliary regions defined as the SRs and main CRs, but requiring that at least one of the light lepton and \tauh pass the loose selection, while failing the tight one.